citusdata/citus/ci/README.md

    "squash and merge" on Github later.
 Otherwise you will certainly get duplicate commits and possibly get merge conflicts with enterprise again.

+Note that:
+If at any steps, `community/$PR_BRANCH` becomes outdated, you should NOT rebase your `community/$PR_BRANCH` onto `community/master`.
+Instead, you should merge `community/master` to `community/$PR_BRANCH` to prevent duplicate commits and to make commit history clear.

 Once that's done, you need to create a merged version of your PR branch on the enterprise repo.
 For example if `community` is added as a remote in your enterprise repo, you can do the following: